Systemhaus-Westfalia/lsv-general/README.md

-# ADempiere Template Project
+# ADempiere LSV

-Fill it with a comment about project.
+A Location for El Salvador

 ## Requirements
 - [JDK 11 or later](https://adoptium.net/)